byteleaphq/athena-python/docs/sdks/brain/README.md

     ),
 )

 res = s.brain.get_brain_()

-if res.object is not None:
+if res.brains is not None:
     # handle response
     pass